 The second part is about using our intuition.
 It is about what we can’t see and touch, that is happening all around us.
 It is about understanding how the universe works, and trying to work with it, instead of against it.
 For far too long, humans have fought their way through the world, taking what they see as theirs, destroying anything in their way.
 There is another way.
 We can stop trying to control everything.
 We can let go.
 We can let go of needing a particular outcome to be happy.
 We can let go of fear.
 We can stop worrying.
 When we stop holding on with a death grip to what we think should be, we can be swept into the stream of the universe.
 Nature’s efficiency.
 The flow of life.
 Things seem to happen coincidentally.
 Everything works out.
 Better than you could have imagined.
 We must let go and trust.
 We must get out of our own way.
 And let our intuition watch for the clues to follow.

 This is how my work is created.
 Moment by moment.
 I make one decision, and the next is based on the previous design choice, keeping my overall desire and values in my heart and mind (intuition and intention) which guides everything.
 I don’t need to plan it all out beforehand.
 I simply trust that it will be good in the end, and edit where necessary.
 I let things flow.
 I take my time.
 I am always surprised and delighted with what comes of living and creating this way.
 Happy accidents.
 Mining life for the gold in every moment.

-Always being an art kid, Christina Norberg didn't have a true understanding that being an artist could be a real career until she landed in the fine art program of Kwantlen Polytechnic University.
+Always being creative as a child, Christina Norberg didn't have a true understanding that being an artist could be a real career until she landed in the fine art program of Kwantlen Polytechnic University.
 After being nurtured there, and a brief time studying at the School of Contemporary Art at Simon Fraser University, she was on her way, and never looked back.

 Norberg’s work has been exhibited across Canada, and in 2013, she had her first international exhibition in Bologna, Italy.